Contents

 None of the money-transmitter plumbing

-A real credits economy sits on top of a regulated money transmitter, and that transmitter supplies a layer of plumbing economy-lab takes entirely for granted.
-The lab assumes a host has already handled it.
+A real credits economy sits on top of a regulated money transmitter, and that transmitter supplies a layer of plumbing that economy-lab assumes a host has already handled.

 That plumbing is the compliance and settlement machinery a custodian is legally required to run:

 economy-lab models a userId as an opaque usr_-prefixed token and stops there.
 It never sees a real identity, never screens a transfer, and never touches a payout rail.
-Those are the host's responsibility, on the regulated side of the line the lab studies the application layer above.
+Those are the host’s responsibility, on the regulated side of the line; the lab studies the application layer above it.

 Simplified schema migrations